island-is/island.is/libs/clients/rsk/relationships/README.md

 ## Methods access

-Following table describes methods and what scopes are needed to access them.
+Following table describes methods and which scopes are needed to access them, e.g. by the IDS machine client configured in the service using this client.
-The machine clients that will be accessing these methods should have the following scopes in their access token or token exchange: `@rsk.is/prokura`, `@rsk.is/prokura:admin`

 | Method                          | Scope                                                                       | Description                                                                                                                                  |
 | ------------------------------- | --------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |